• We are wearing March incorrectly.

 Work awaits: cafeteria food waste posters, new names for a colorful cocktail, and a fifth revision of a deck that refuses to be finished, depending on who you ask.

 Eventually I reach CAVITEX.
 Nothing happens.
 Nothing should happen.
-The most suspense I get is the will-they-won’t-they of merging into the rightmost lane before the expressway ends, so I can climb NAIAX—an act that feels, on good days, like being God’s favorite.
+The most suspense I get is the will-they-won’t-they of merging into the leftmost lane before the expressway ends, so I can climb NAIAX—an act that feels, on good days, like being God’s favorite.

 I signal because I am polite.
 I inch forward bit by bit.
 I negotiate with strangers using nothing but blinkers and hope.
 I ask for charity, and they give it—sometimes freely, sometimes as a favor they’ll keep count of.